moorchegue/AlphaDecay/README.rst

 tagline from signature settings.
 Thus making it hard for you in a way not to spam your peers with every email you send.

-This script automatically removes the tagline every time you create a new email.
+This Greasemonkey / Tampermonkey script automatically removes the tagline every time you create a new email.